Correction and retraction policies

 Corrections to published work

 Honest errors are a part of science and publishing and require publication of a correction when they are detected.
-We expect authors to inform the journal’s Production Editor (details on the Contact Us section of the journal website) of any errors they have noticed (or have been informed of) in their article once published.
+We expect authors to inform the journal’s Production Editor (details on the Contact Us section of the journal website) of any errors of fact they have noticed (or have been informed of) in their article once published.
 Corrections are made at the journal’s discretion.
 The correction procedure depends on the publication stage of the article, but in all circumstances a correction notice is published as soon as possible:

 Online First publication

 The Online First (or ‘published ahead of print’) version is considered the version of record, and not an opportunity to make changes prior to print publication.
 BMJ will consider replacing this version with an updated version which corrects the error and notes the changes that have been made and the date(s) on which the changes were made (in a correction notice at the end of the article).
 Previous electronic versions prominently note that there are more recent versions of the article.
 The correction notice will be retained in the print version for record.